A-Hassan7/Reddit-Sentiment-Analysis/README.md

 * Analyse the sentiment of reddit submissions using the VADER model with a customised lexicon

 ## Data
  Reddit submissions are retrieved using the [Pushshift](https://github.com/pushshift/api) and [PRAW](https://github.com/praw-dev/praw) API's.
-The submission titles are preprocessed and analysed using [NLTK](https://github.com/nltk/nltk) for sentiment scores.
+The submission titles are preprocessed and analysed using [NLTK](https://github.com/nltk/nltk).

  ## Installation
 ```bash